davidmoten/rxjava-extras/README.md

 ```
 `Options.fileFactory(Func0<File>)` specifies the method used to create the root temporary file used by the queue storage mechanism (MapDB).
 The default is a factory that calls `Files.createTempFile("bufferToFileDB", "")`.

-`Options.rolloverEvery(long)` is an important option for long running/infinite streams.
-The strategy used to reclaim disk space is to create a new file based queue every N emissions.
+Rollover (via `Options.rolloverEvery(long)` and/or `Options.rolloverSizeBytes(long)`) is an important option for long running/infinite streams.
+The strategy used to reclaim disk space is to create a new file based queue every N emissions and/or on the file size reaching a threshold.
 Writing will occur to the latest created queue and reading will be occuring on the earliest non-closed queue.
 Once a queue instance is read fully and it is not the last queue it is closed and its file resources deleted.
 The abstraction used internally to handle these operations is [`RollingQueue`](src/main/java/com/github/davidmoten/rx/internal/operators/RollingSPSCQueue.java).

 * If you have a long running stream (or just a lot of data going through in terms of MB) then **be sure to specify a value for `rolloverEvery`**